Viet281101/Django_Python/README.md

 ```
 python3 manage.py makemigrations main
 ```
-- To make it apply 'main':
+- To make it apply 'main' just enter the command in step 5 again.

+7) To add something into the databases with Shell:
 ```
-python3 manage.py migrate
+python3 manage.py shell
 ```